coha-it/wp-das-neue-fuehren/wp-content/plugins/host-webfonts-local/readme.txt

 == Frequently Asked Questions ==

+= Why do my fonts load slow the first time? =

+That's because OMGF's download API is capturing the request and immediately downloading all the fonts.
+After the fonts are downloaded and the stylesheet is generated, the stylesheet will load just as fast as any other file request.

 = I don't know what I'm doing!
 Can you help? =

 Of course :) But first calm down and read this [comprehensive guide on how to configure OMGF](https://daan.dev/wordpress/host-google-fonts-locally/).
 If you have any questions afterwards, visit the [Support Forum](https://wordpress.org/support/plugin/host-webfonts-local).

 = I have another file I want to host locally.
 Could you make a plugin? =

 Maintaining three plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host analytics.js locally; please install [CAOS](https://wordpress.org/plugins/host-analyticsjs-local/).
-To host other 3rd party scripts and styles locally, try [HELL](https://wordpress.org/plugins/host-everything-local/).
 For anything else, please follow the steps in [this how-to](https://daan.dev/how-to/host-js-locally-crontab/).

 = How come my font isn't available in OMGF? =